-Tourism Ireland is responsible for marketing the island of Ireland overseas as a holiday and business tourism destination.
+Tourism Ireland is responsible for marketing the island of Ireland overseas as a leading holiday destination.

-We operate under the auspices of the North/South Ministerial Council through the Department for the Economy in Northern Ireland and the Department of Transport, Tourism and Sport in Ireland.
+We operate under the auspices of the North South Ministerial Council through the Department for the Economy in Northern Ireland and the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media in Ireland.
 We work closely with the two tourist boards on the island, Fáilte Ireland and Tourism NI, and with our partners in the tourism industry at home and abroad in delivering on our remit.
-Tourism Ireland’s up to 150 staff create world-class marketing programmes in 21 markets across the world as well as centrally in Dublin and Coleraine.
+Tourism Ireland’s up to 168 staff create world-class marketing programmes in over 21 markets across the world, as well as centrally in Dublin and Coleraine

 Tourism is one of our most important sectors.
 In 2019, we welcomed 11.3 million overseas visitors to the island of Ireland, who spent €5.9/£5.1 billion while here.
 All of this helped to sustain 325,000 vital jobs in communities across the island in 2019, helping to make Tourism one of the island’s largest indigenous industries.
 Tourism Ireland is a Company Limited by Guarantee without a Share Capital, Registered in No.336370, Bishop’s Square, Redmond’s Hill, Dublin.